ionic-team/ionic-framework/BREAKING.md

 Any references to the virtual scroll types from `@ionic/core` have been removed.
 Please remove or replace these types: `Cell`, `VirtualNode`, `CellType`, `NodeChange`, `HeaderFn`, `ItemHeightFn`, `FooterHeightFn`, `ItemRenderFn` and `DomRenderFn`.

 <h2 id="version-7x-javascript-frameworks">JavaScript Frameworks</h2>

+<h4 id="version-7x-angular">Angular</h4>

+`null` or `undefined` values passed to form components in a FormControl are no longer converted to the empty string.

 <h4 id="version-7x-react">React</h4>